Aqua Teen Hunger Force Colon Movie Film for Theaters: Plot

 Meanwhile, Carl and Linda recline in her room, where she reveals "herself" to be Dr. Weird in disguise.
 He cuts off Carl's muscles and grafts them onto his own body.
 A fight ensues between Frylock and Dr. Weird, while arguing about who created whom.
 Dr. Weird claims that it was Frylock who created him, not the other way around.
 Dr. Weird shows Frylock a teddy bear filled with razor blades.
 He then reveals that the blue diamond on Frylock's back hides a VCR, in which a videotape with false memories of Dr. Weird creating Frylock had been playing in the latter's head.
-Frylock reveals himself to be a transsexual lesbian trapped in a man's body.
+Frylock reveals himself to be a transgender lesbian trapped in a man's body.
 Just then, Walter Melon arrives in his ship, and explains that he created the Aqua Teens and all the other characters, including the Insanoflex.
 His plan was that they would kill each other and Walter would inherit their real estate in order to create the "Insano-Gym".
 The others inform Walter that they rent and do not own property, proving Walter's plan pointless.
 An irritated Walter storms off.
-The Teens see their alleged mother standing before them, revealed to be a 9-layer bean burrito.
+The Teens see their alleged mother standing before them, revealed to be a nine-layer bean burrito.
 Shake suddenly jumps out the window upon hearing this, Meatwad hugs her, and Frylock states, "That's neat".
+The theatre snacks return to sing a song mocking the audience as the film abruptly cuts to the credits.

 In a post-credit scene, the Ghost is seen humping the TV in the Aqua Teens' living room.
 Then Frylock (who went through a sex change) tells him that it's time for bed.